-The Columbia University IRBs serve as the Privacy Boards for the review of protected health information that may be used by Columbia investigators, and for ensuring compliance with the Privacy Rule of the Health Insurance Portability and Accountability Act (HIPAA) of 1996.
-The implementation of policies and processes to ensure such compliance is the responsibility of the Privacy Officer (PO), who reports to the Billing Compliance Officer within the Office for Billing Compliance (OFBC).
-The PO coordinates such efforts with the ED and/or AD of the IRB, and the COT.
-See Reference Document #115 (CU IRB Policy on

-Research and the HIPAA Privacy Rule) and Reference Document #116 (CUMC IRB Procedures to Comply with Privacy Laws that Affect Use and Disclosure of Protected Health Information for Research Purposes) for additional information.
+The Columbia University IRBs serve as the Privacy Boards for the review of protected health information that may be used by Columbia investigators, and for ensuring compliance with the HIPAA Privacy Rule.
+The implementation of policies and processes to ensure such compliance is the responsibility of the Chief Privacy Officer (CPO), who directs the Office of HIPAA Compliance and reports to the Billing Compliance Officer within the Office for Billing Compliance (OFBC).
+The CPO coordinates such efforts with the ED and/or D/ADs of the HRPO, and the COT.
+See Reference Document #115 (CU IRB Policy on Research and the HIPAA Privacy Rule) and Reference Document #116 (CUMC IRB Procedures to Comply with Privacy Laws that Affect Use and Disclosure of Protected Health Information for Research Purposes) for additional information.